FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-express-api.md

 {% remote_include https://raw.githubusercontent.com/fusionauth/fusionauth-example-express-api/master/middlewares/authentication.js %}
 ```

 To finish the API, create an `app.js` file in the root directory.
-This will be the main entrypoint for your API.
+This will be the main entry point for your API.

 ```javascript
 {% remote_include https://raw.githubusercontent.com/fusionauth/fusionauth-example-express-api/master/app.js %}